melissaeisenmann/melissaeisenmann/README.md

 - <b>Power BI</b>: I've only set up extracts to go to a Power BI set-up
 - <b>R</b>: I have no experience yet with this.
 - <b>SAS</b>: I've had a little exposure to this and still have my notes from 3-4 training sessions in 2014, but I have not had the opportunity to try again until now.
-- <b>Markdown</b>: I already know traditional HTML but Markdown is just different enough to be slightly frustrating.
-However, creating ReadMe files for GitHub will definitely help me.
+- <b>Markdown</b>: I already know traditional HTML but Markdown is just different enough to be slightly disconcerting.

 <h2> 🌱 Programs & Technology I Have Recently Begun to Learn: </h2>